Penn State Mont Alto adds project and supply chain management degree to its portfolio

 “This is a great degree for our students and our campus – it’s very relevant,” said Michael Doncheski, Mont Alto’s chief academic officer.
 “You can drive from Martinsburg (W.Va.) to Harrisburg (Pa.), and you would be hard-pressed not to see a large warehouse.
 This area is a center of logistics, supply chain, warehousing – and it seemed like a natural addition to the business area of the Mont Alto portfolio.”

-The employability for someone with a degree in project management or supply chain is high, Doncheski said.
+The employability of someone with a degree in project management or supply chain is high, Doncheski said.

 It wasn’t only the job prospects that grabbed Sonja Loewe’s attention.
 It was the intimacy of a small campus with one-on-one interaction with faculty that led her to enroll in the new major, which became available in August 2019.